 Yhahivit was a commune in Qosid that housed healers and clergy dedicated to Zodan.
 It was destroyed in 904 LC by a gnoll infestation that followed demonic possession by Geehynki.
 The sole survivor of that onslaught was Magyor the Gull, who is currently searching for a way to rebuild the community.

 As is common in wood elf communes, Yhahivit was self-governed, meaning that policy was discussed and voted on during public assemblies.
 Policy in Yhahivit, however, was limited by esoteric scripture related to Zodan, the god of travel and water.
 The Representative of Yhahivit is Cannu Kytathun.

 Yhahivit was a community of healers.
 It was sought out by other wood elves who suffered from diseases or wanted to rejuvenate.
 Potions and ointments created by the commune were gifted to other Qosidian communes, much like Yhahivit received goods from others.

 There was no infrastructure to speak of in Yhahivit.
 Inhabitants lived in tree houses that were connected by a system of rope bridges.

 The inhabitants of Yhahivit collectively owned the central temple to Zodan, a structure made of stone and wood that contains a water source which connects to The Wild.
 Water from the temple has healing qualities.
 Besides this, hunters and foragers collected materials for potions and ointments, as well as foodstuff.

+The commune is located near a forest clearing, in which the temple to Zodan has been built.
+From the temple springs a stream that supplied the commune with rejuvenating water.
 The trees in which the wood elves live were large, impressive arboreal networks that carry staircases, balconies and dwellings.
 A 10-sided large structure with a band of glass windows takes center stage in this network.